fengguang94/BRINet/README.md

 - [PyDenseCRF](https://github.com/lucasb-eyer/pydensecrf)

 ### Setup
 Partial coda and data preparation are borrowed from [TF-phrasecut-public](https://github.com/chenxi116/TF-phrasecut-public).
 Please follow their instructions to make your setup ready.
-DeepLab backbone network is based on [tensorflow-deeplab-resnet](https://github.com/DrSleep/tensorflow-deeplab-resnet) as well as the pretrained model for initializing weights of our model.
+DeepLab backbone network is based on [TF-deeplab ](https://github.com/chenxi116/TF-deeplab) as well as the pretrained model for initializing weights of our model.

 ### Sample code
 #### Training